 Whether you’re providing freelance translation services or creating written content like me- freelancing can help you do what you love every day.

 After I graduated into a pandemic and tried applying for lots of jobs in this field, I never thought I’d get the chance to create content for a living.

-For anyone in a similar position, I would really recommend building up work for yourself- especially if you’re not having any luck finding a job role you want to do.
+For anyone in a similar position, I would really recommend building up work for yourself- especially if you’re not having any luck finding a job role.

-I now do a bit of everything for my clients, and I never would have been able to do that if I’d gone into a specific job role when I finished University.
+I now do a bit of everything for my clients, and I never would have been able to do that if I’d turned to a specific job role when I finished University.

-There’s something so rewarding about making money for yourself, knowing that every single part of the job was controlled by you.
+There’s also just something so rewarding about making money for yourself, knowing that every single part of the job was controlled by you.